 "How long does it take to rebuild and restore a carburetor?"

-Turn-around times are typically quoted at 2-4 weeks for rebuilds and 4-6 weeks for restorations.
-We can process "rush" jobs, but if you're in need of a quick turn-around, please contact us before sending anything in.
+Updated 09/27/2023: Turn-around times are typically quoted at 4-6 weeks+ for rebuilds and 12+ weeks for restorations.
+I may be able to process "rush" jobs, but if you're in need of a quick turn-around, you must contact us before sending anything in.

 "What if my carburetor is damaged, or missing some components?
 Can you still fix it?"

-Oftentimes carburetors will arrive with damaged or missing components, or even incorrect components installed.
+Updated 09/27/2023: Oftentimes carburetors will arrive with damaged or missing components, or even incorrect components installed.
 It's not at all uncommon for carburetors to arrive stripped of their choke hardware, or in the case of many Holley carbs, equipped with incorrect float bowls, metering blocks, and incorrect or broken throttle bodies.
-These components can usually be repaired or replaced, albeit at an additional cost.
+These components can usually be repaired or replaced, albeit at an additional cost--and an extended turn-around time depending on the availability of the necessary parts.
 Please consider that some of these components can be rather difficult to locate and rather expensive once they are located.
+[UPDATE] As I have been receiving more & more "salvage jobs/basket cases" in, please note that due to frequent delays in getting an "OK" from a client to proceed on one of these salvage jobs, effective immediately I will simply address any and all issues as needed (yes, this includes more expensive items and labor investments) up to what I consider to be the replacement value of the carburetor--core cost not factored in.
+If the cost to repair the carb will exceed the market value of the carb, I will contact you to advise you of the situation.
 Plan (time and $$$) accordingly.

 "What are your payment options?"